Background pattern

 • Itraconazole, isavuconazole, fluconazole, posaconazole, clotrimazole(to treat fungal infections).
 Voriconazole can only be administered after a medical evaluation.

-• Rifabutin(to treat bacterial infections)
+• Rifabutin(against bacterial infections)

 • Sildenafil, vardenafil, tadalafil(for erectile dysfunction or high blood pressure in the pulmonary circulation)